4 Games for Multi-Step Direction Practice

 Free easy way to improve reading achievement

 What is one free and easy way to improve student reading achievement?
-Many parents want a quick fix and seek tutoring for students who are below reading level.
+Many parents want a quick fix for reading achievement and seek tutoring for students who are below reading level.
 While tutoring is a great option and I can remediate phonic, teach syllable patterns, practice oral reading fluency, and evaluate comprehension, what students also need is daily reading practice to improve student reading achievement.
 It’s free and easy and yet many parents do not see the value of it.
 Daily reading of 15-30 minutes can help improve reading achievement significantly.
 Check out this report for some shocking statistics.
 According to studies by Renaissance Learning on K-12 reading, “the majority of students spend fewer than 15 minutes per day reading, but increasing their daily reading time to 30 minutes can improve comprehension and boost student achievement.”
-Summer is a good time to set aside daily reading time where families read a variety of material and model good reading habits.
+Summer is a good time to set aside daily reading time where families read a variety of materials and model good reading habits.
 Do not miss out on the benefits of daily reading to improve student reading achievement.
 Reading should not be confined to fiction!
 Read an instruction booklet with your child or a travel guide.
-Read online reviews for a restaurant or a menu.
-Read…
+Read online reviews for a restaurant or a…

 Backyard Book Clubs